The Chern-Ricci flow on Oeljeklaus-Toma manifolds: Introduction

 Class \uppercase\expandafter{\romannumeral7} surfaces are by definition non-K\"{a}hler compact complex surfaces with negative Kodaira dimension and first Betti number one.
 This class of surfaces are of especial interest because there exists a well-known problem to complete their classification.
 Naturally, we will try to understand the properties of the Chern-Ricci flow on these surfaces, with the long-term aim of obtaining more topological or complex-geometric properties (cf. \cite{streetstian}, where a different flow is considered).
 In this direction, in \cite{ftwz}, the authors consider a family of Class \uppercase\expandafter{\romannumeral7} surfaces, known as Inoue surfaces (see \cite{inoue}), and proved that, for a large class of Hermitian metrics, the Chern-Ricci flow always collapses the Inoue surface to a circle at infinite time, in the Gromov-Hausdorff sense.
 Also, the authors \cite{ftwz} posed some conjectures and open problems concerned by the Chern-Ricci flow.

 In this paper, we will concentrate on part of Problem 3 proposed in \cite {ftwz}, that is, we will study the behavior of the Chern-Ricci flow on a family of well-understood Oeljeklaus-Toma (OT-) manifolds, analogous to the Inoue-Bombieri surfaces $S_M$ (see \cite{inoue}) in high dimensions.
-OT-manifolds, first constructed by Oeljeklaus-Toma \cite {ot} from the view of algebraic number theory, are non-K\"{a}hler compact complex solvmanifolds with negative Kodaira dimension and without Vaisman metrics (see \cite[Proposition 2.5]{ot} and \cite[Section 6]{kasuya}).
-Battisti-Oeljeklaus \cite[Theorem 3.5]{bo} states that OT-manifolds admit no analytic hypersufaces and algebraic dimension is zero.
+OT-manifolds, first constructed by Oeljeklaus and Toma \cite {ot} from the view of algebraic number theory, are non-K\"{a}hler compact complex solvmanifolds with negative Kodaira dimension and without Vaisman metrics (see \cite[Proposition 2.5]{ot} and \cite[Section 6]{kasuya}).
+Battisti and Oeljeklaus \cite[Theorem 3.5]{bo} states that OT-manifolds admit no analytic hypersufaces and algebraic dimension is zero.
 Verbitsky \cite{verbitsky1,verbitsky2} also proved that OT-manifolds carry no closed $1$-dimensional analytic subspaces and that OT-manifolds can not contain any nontrivial compact complex $2$-dimensional submanifolds except the Inoue surfaces.
 More recent progresses and open problems about OT-manifolds can be found in \cite{ovu} and references therein.

 We investigate a class of complex $m$-dimensional OT-manifolds denoted by $M_K$ with universal cover $\h^{m-1}\times \C$ and quotient covering map is denoted by $\pi:\;\h^{m-1}\times \C\longrightarrow M_K$ (see Section \ref{sectionot}), where $\h$ is the upper half plane.
 This class of OT-manifolds have locally conformally K\"{a}hler metric structure and admit no non-trivial complex subvariety (see \cite{ot,ov} and \cite[Theorem 4.5]{ovu}).
 In particular, the OT-manifolds with universal cover $\h^{2}\times \C$ give counterexamples to a conjecture of Vaisman \cite[Page 8]{do} (see also \cite[Section 4.2]{ovu}).
 Denote the standard coordinates on $\h^{m-1}\times \C$ by $(z_1,\cdots,z_m)$.
 On OT-manifolds $M_K$ a constant multiple of the product of standard Poincar\'{e} metric $\al=\mn\sum\limits_{i=1}^{m-1}\frac{\md z_i\wedge \md \ov{z_i}}{4(\mathcal{I}\mathrm{m} z_i)^2}$ on $\h^{m-1}$ descends to a closed semipositive real $(1,1)$ form on $M_K$ denoted by $\omega_{\infty}$ (also denoted by $\al$ itself) with